normansimonr/gntcollations/README.md

 # Greek New Testament Collations

-This is the repository of the *Greek New Testament Collations* [website]([Greek New Testament Collations](https://normansimonr.github.io/greek-new-testament-collations/)).
+This is the repository of the *Greek New Testament Collations* [website](www.gntcollations.com).
 It contains:

 * The source XML files for all the manuscripts in the INTF's [*Liste*]([Liste (Greek) - INTF](https://ntvmr.uni-muenster.de/liste)).
 The XML files can be found in `raw_data/manuscripts`.
 INTF stands for *Institut für Neutestamentliche Textforschung*.